nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You can execute the `study` variant of the `meet` command whilst referring to their index on the Person List.

-From here, `EduMate` will recommend the most optimal places and the best possible time to meet and study for the final.
+From here, `EduMate` will recommend the most optimal places and the best possible time to meet and study for the final exam.

 Command entered: `study 35 29 10 23`